 When does it commonly manifest?

-Often, when were are stressed or lonely.
+Often, when we are stressed or lonely.
 That is when we are most motivated to indulge it, and succumb to it’s siren-song temptations of excitement, romantic thrills, personal connection, and pleasurable reward.
 The big issue with limerence, though, is that once it has got dominance, it makes itself totally at home and refuses to leave.
-That’s the familiar sensation for limerents of realising that they’ve tipped from neurochemical high to addictive dependency.
+That’s the sinking sensation for limerents of realising that they’ve tipped from neurochemical high to addictive dependency.